RevPAR Guide | Calculator + 7 Smart Ways To Maximize RevenueAugust 1, 2019

 Revenue Generation Index (RGI)

 RGI lets you compare your revenue per available room with the average market RevPAR.
 Simply divide your RevPAR by the average RevPAR for the comparable market(s) in which you compete.
-Then you multiply the result by 100 to get the RGI.
-Ideally, you seek an RGI above 100, indicating that you are taking more than your share of room revenues against the competition.
+Then multiply the result by 100 to get the RGI.
+Ideally, you seek an RGI above 100, which indicates that you are taking more than your share of room revenues against the competition.
 However, the weakness of RGI is the assumption that the hotels are fully comparable with your hotel.
-That is, there are a number of factors that make hotels unique, increasing the difficulty of comparing RevPARs.
+Specifically, there are a number of factors that make hotels unique, which increases the difficulty of comparing RevPARs.
 For example, you might own the only 5-star hotel in your market, while all the others are 3-star or less.
 This would diminish the significance of the RGI.

 Net RevPAR (NRevPAR)